 Title National sponsor/owner Subject Purpose and scope Biosecurity Emergency Management - Biosecurity Incident Management System Biosecurity Emergency Preparedness Working Group (BEPWG) Generic approach to the management of biosecurity incidents This document provides guidance in contemporary practices for the management of biosecurity incident response and initial recovery in Australia.
 It is primarily focused at using the Biosecurity Incident Management System for managing the response to (which includes initial recovery from) biosecurity incidents.
 Biosecurity Emergency Management - Response Planning Guidelines BEPWG Response planning This document provides guidance on planning practices and processes that could be followed during the response to biosecurity incidents.
 It is intended that this document be used by staff within operations centres established at national, state/territory, local and field levels, during the response to all types of biosecurity incidents.
 Biosecurity Emergency Management - Glossary BEPWG Glossary of biosecurity response terminology This document provides a list of nationally agreed terminology, commonly used during the response to biosecurity incidents.
-Nationally Agreed Standard Operating procedures (NASOPS) Animal Health Committee (AHC)-for animal specific NASOPs Various operational activities NASOPs provide guidance to response personnel, performing operational activities in operations centres and in the field.
-BEPWG-for generic, non- sector-specific NASOPs) Biosecurity Emergency Management - Evaluation and Lessons Management Guide BEPWG Evaluation of biosecurity preparedness and response activities This document describes evaluation procedures and processes and provides tools that can be used in the evaluation of biosecurity emergency management preparedness, response and initial recovery activities.
+Biosecurity Emergency Management - Evaluation and Lessons Management Guide BEPWG Evaluation of biosecurity preparedness and response activities This document describes evaluation procedures and processes and provides tools that can be used in the evaluation of biosecurity emergency management preparedness, response and initial recovery activities.

 Note: Jurisdictions also maintain operational documentation relevant to their jurisdictional needs, legislation and emergency response arrangements.
-These include, but are not limited to; plans, manuals, operating procedures and works instructions.
+These include, but are not limited to; plans, manuals, operating procedures and works instruction